scriptituk/xfade-easing/README.md

 – anywhere an ffmpeg expr is used to calculate filter options.

 For this purpose the [CLI script](#cli-script) includes text expansion codes `%g` & `%G` to generate generic easing expressions for the value in `ld(0)` (instead of `P` for xfade), leaving the result in `ld(0)`.
-You can also copy generic easing expressions from file [generic-easings-inline.txt](expr/generic-easings-inline.txt) for inline `-filter_complex` use, or [generic-easings-script.txt](expr/generic-easings-script.txt) for `-filter_complex_script` scripts.
+You can also copy generic easing expressions from file [generic-easings-inline.txt](expr/generic-easings-inline.txt) for inline `-filter_complex` use, or [generic-easings-script.txt](expr/generic-easings-script.txt) for `-/filter_complex` scripts.

 To ease other filters, store a normalised input value in `st(0,…)`, append the easing expression, then scale the eased result left in `ld(0)`.